 I saw a pink and striped hummingbird moth late this evening.
 This one was much larger than the green and reddish colored ones I saw in the yard for several evenings last month.
 The picture to the left is kind of blurred, but you can still see the pink color and the stripes on the body and wings.
 This one was very friendly, and flew and hovered all around me, even almost touching my hand a couple of times.
 I had on a dark pink tshirt and it seemed to be attracted to that color.
 I’m definitely going to plant these pink penta flowers again next year– they attract hummingbirds, tons of butterflies and honeybees, and now hummingbird moths!
 It was almost dark so I didn’t get a chance to take more than these two photos, and I had to use a flash to get these.
 Both photos are clickable for larger versions.
+Also, see my newest post (Sept.
+2010): Striped Hummingbird Moth for much better and closer photos.

 -